SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 - iTWT Configuration

     There are three TWT configuration APIs.
     - sl_wifi_target_wake_time_auto_selection - This API calculates and automatically configures TWT session parameters based on the given inputs.
 Enables or disables a TWT session.
+Recommended for user applications.
     - sl_wifi_enable_target_wake_time - This API allows users to manually configure iTWT session parameters and enables the iTWT session.
+This API is not recommended for users.
+It is for internal certification purposes only.
     - sl_wifi_disable_target_wake_time - Disables a TWT session.

     **sl_wifi_target_wake_time_auto_selection API**